IU-PR/Capstone_project/content/docs/2025/edhub/week5.md

 #### Session 1
 <!-- Рия -->
 - there is no option to delete materials / assignments within the course
-- material_id does not start with one (the first material has ID = 3)
-- nothing happens when the user clicks on the logo in the upper left corner of the page (in other websites the main page opens)
+- nothing happens when the user clicks on the logo in the upper left corner of the page
 - there is no option to log out from the account
-- after the creation of course / material / assignment, the page doesn't refresh, and user have to refresh it manually
+- after the creation of course / material / assignment, the user have to refresh the page manually

 #### Session 2
 <!-- Дамир -->
 - default browser pop-up windows look ugly
 - the option to see a list of students in a course will be useful
 - it is possible that one users will be both a teacher and a parent at one course while the platform does not allow that
-- after the creation of course / material / assignment, the page doesn't refresh, and user have to refresh it manually
+- after the creation of course / material / assignment, the user have to refresh the page manually

 #### Session 3
 <!-- Глеб -->
-- when entering the auth page, an authorized user is prompted to re-enter login and password, although the token has already been issued; you can redirect user to the main page if they are authorized
+- when entering the auth page, an authorized user is prompted to re-enter login and password, although the token has already been provided
 - two separate columns for course materials and course assignments looks ugly
-- after the creation of course / material / assignment, the page doesn't refresh, and user have to refresh it manually
+- after the creation of course / material / assignment, the user have to refresh the page manually

 #### Session 4
 <!-- Маша -->
 - when registering an account, the system writes that the password is too easy, and the criteria are not clear
 - in the Add Course button, the second word moves to the next line, which looks ugly
 - the field for material/assignment description can be stretched beyond the pop-up window frame
-- after the creation of course / material / assignment, the page doesn't refresh, and user have to refresh it manually
+- after the creation of course / material / assignment, the user have to refresh the page manually
 - if user enter line break characters in the material / assignment description, then on the material / assignment page they disappear and become a single line
 - when inviting a student, submitting the form with the Enter key does not work